Outsourced-Logic/Skipper/README.md

 <h1>How does it work?</h1>

-This is the script that runs Skipper!
-If you'd like to demo it before downloading, just follow these steps!
+This script displayed in the code block below is the heart of Skipper!
+If you'd like to demo it before downloading, just follow these steps:

 1. Open up a Firefox or Chrome browser window
 2. Navigate to Youtube